What is ImPACT?

 ImPACT (Immediate Post-Concussion Assessment and Cognitive Testing) is currently the most scientifically verified and widely used computerized concussion evaluation test available on the market.
 ImPACT provides trained clinicians (i.e., your school’s athletic trainer) with neurocognitive assessment tools and services that have been medically accepted as state-of-the-art best practices — as part of determining safe return-to-play decisions.

 That being said, the ImPACT test is NOT a diagnostic tool.
-It is not designed to definitely tell you if you or your child has sustained a concussion.
-What it is designed to do is compare your baseline, healthy-brained neurocognitive measures to the same post-injury measures in an attempt to gauge your progression back to a normal baseline state.
+It is not designed to definitely determine if a student-athlete has sustained a concussion.
+What it is designed to do is compare a student-athlete’s normal, baseline neurocognitive measures to the same post-injury measures in an attempt to gauge the student’s progression back to a normal, baseline neurocognitive state.
 One thing to note, however, is that these test scores are measured at a resting state.
 Just like your heart, your brain function changes when you exercise.
 Concussion symptoms and neurocognitive deficits can often reappear during exertion even after resting scores have returned to normal.
 This is why a normal post-injury ImPACT score does not clear an athlete to return to play.
 More information on this can be found in the Concussion Information section under Athletic Training.

 What does ImPACT measure?